Published: May 31, 2024

 This is not intended to be an exhaustive list of skills where students must check every box in order to “have number sense,” but rather to illustrate some of the characteristics that you will see develop in students as their number sense grows.

-The first part of our All Learners Network (ALN) Lesson Structure is Launch.
+The first part of our All Learners Lesson Structure is Launch.
 In Launch, we use number sense routines that help students build all of these skills over time.
 This is why all the number sense routines we use are focused on things like reasoning, thinking, noticing, questioning, connecting, and estimating, rather than calculating or answer-finding.

 The important thing here is that number sense is not something you are born with or without - it is something that we can actively help our students develop and grow.
 Building number sense at times can feel playful, challenging, intriguing, and exciting.
 Number sense opens the door to the mathematical world around us.